hypercerts-org/hypercerts/docs/docs/minting-guide/gitcoin-round.md

 A few important notes about the Alpha Round:

-- The total units of a hypercert is equal to the total donations; each funder get awarded units proportional to their donations.
+- The total units of a hypercert is based on the total donations; each funder get awarded units proportional to their donations.
-- Transfers will be restricted to one transfer from the project to the supporter
+- Transfers will be restricted to one transfer from the project to the supporters.
 - There will be no additional rights awarded to the funders except the right to "public display" their support for the project.

 ## Instructions